Arabic Calligraphy…A Universal Art

 The school of Baghdad

-Many schools of calligraphy were created, each drawing from the wealth of local arts.
+Many schools of arabic calligraphy were created, each drawing from the wealth of local arts.
 Thus Persian, Turkish, Andalusian-North African schools were founded… each characterized by their own style.
 Some of these schools were influenced by styles that emerged in the golden age of Islamic civilization from the eighth to the thirteenth century, where one of the great schools, that of Baghdad, was marked by three great masters.
 Each of them worked the letter as a raw material which bears the imprint of his knowledge in painting, architecture or philosophy.

 The first, Ibn Muqla (886-940), who made of this art an exact science using the notion of perfect proportions to establish the rules of calligraphy.
 This principle was also applied to all arts, it was based on the union of beauty and utility.
 Taking advantage of his position as vizier, Ibn Muqla introduced calligraphy in the form of ministerial writing in administrations.
 Over a century later, a new dimension was given to the letter by another master of the School of Baghdad, Ibn Bawab (12th century).
 He perceived in the letter the image of a human being divided into head, body and leg … Then a third great master, Mustaâsimi (13th century) from the same School, endowed the letter of its spiritual dimension, so that henceforth we see in calligraphy an architectural form that embraces the soul of the letter.